The cars are in winter storage :-(

 I started to wet sand both halves with 800 grit sandpaper.

-when everything was flat and shiny again I used some 2000 grit sandpaper for a perfect finish.
+When everything was flat and shiny again I used some 2000 grit sandpaper for a perfect finish.

-looks shiny and flat again
+Looks shiny and flat again

 Make sure that none of the ports are clogged - I used compressed air to clean everything.